-Since the symptoms of spondylolisthesis are similar to spinal stenosis, the doctor may also request imaging procedures like X-rays, CT scan, and MRI to confirm the diagnosis.
+Since the symptoms of spondylolisthesis are similar to spinal stenosis, the doctor may also request imaging procedures, like x-rays, a CT scan and an MRI to confirm the diagnosis.

-X-rays can show the presence of slippage as well as other abnormalities such as bone spurs.
-CT scan provides cross-section images of your spine while MRI gives more detailed images of the muscles, nerves, disks and the spinal cord to assess the extent of the condition.
+X-rays can show the presence of slippage as well as other abnormalities, such as bone spurs.
+CT scans provide cross-section images of your spine while an MRI gives more detailed images of the muscles, nerves, disks and the spinal cord to assess the extent of the condition.

 Non-surgical methods are recommended for people who experience pain but can still perform daily activities.
 These may include one or all of the following:

-- Physiotherapy which involves strengthening and stretching exercises that aim to improve the range of motion of the back and hamstrings.
+- Physiotherapy: involves strengthening and stretching exercises that aim to improve the range of motion of the back and hamstrings.

-- Medications like analgesics and non-steroidal anti-inflammatory drugs (NSAIDs) which can relieve pain if taken regularly.
+- Medications: analgesics and non-steroidal anti-inflammatory drugs (NSAIDs) can relieve pain if taken regularly.

-- Back braces which prevent the spine from developing excessive outward curvature.
+- Back braces: these prevent the spine from developing excessive outward curvature.
 However, some doctors don’t recommend using it all the time due to reports that it may lead to weaker spine.

-- Steroid injections around the nerves performed not more than three times per year.
+- Steroid injections: these are performed around the nerves not more than three times per year.
 Although it relieves pain and numbness, it doesn’t offer therapeutic effect to relieve leg weakness.

 If the above treatments prove to be ineffective, surgery is considered.

 Patients who are potential candidates for surgery are those who can no longer walk, stand, or perform daily tasks due to extreme pain.
-Those who didn’t improve their conditions after at least six months of non-surgical treatments are also offered this option.
+Those who don't have improved symptoms after at least six months of non-surgical treatments are also offered this option.

 The surgery is performed under general anesthesia.
-Depending on the severity of the condition, the surgeon would open up the spinal canal (laminectomy), may or may not remove the intervertebral disc, and fuse the affected vertebrae together using screws, rods, or a piece of your own bone (spinal fusion).
+Depending on the severity of the condition, the surgeon would open up the spinal canal (laminectomy).
+They may or may not remove the intervertebral disc and fuse the affected vertebrae together using screws, rods, or a piece of your own bone (spinal fusion).

 Recovery from the procedure may take one week within the hospital and a few more months in your home where the activities you can perform are limited.